This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Paths range from uneven, lichen covered rocky paths to earthen paths which are impacted and smooth when dry, but a slippery mud bath when wet.

 All paths will be wet at some point due to water spray from tumbling levadas and waterfalls.
 The routes can get very slippy!

 There are no facilities on the rural paths.

-Bring all rubbish away with you, including used loo paper!!!!!
+Bring all rubbish away with you, including used toilet paper, so don’t forget to pack some biodegradable bags for your litter.
 We were pleasantly surprised to see very little litter along the Madeira levada walks.

 Be prepared for all weathers.

 In addition to food and drink in your backpack, carry sunscreen for exposed routes and bring waterproofs even it is sunny.